arrestle/proto-example-log-api/README.md

-# Structured Logging Across Languages with Protobuf and OpenTelemetry
+# Structured Logging Across Languages with Protobuf

 This repo demonstrates a simple, dependency-light approach for sharing a `.proto` file that combines OpenTelemetry and Ansible-specific fields across Python and Go.
 It generates language-specific structs for structured (JSON) logging using standard `protoc` tooling.